jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 Part 2 --- Complete Huffman Nodes
 =================================

 The Huffman nodes are an important piece of the Huffman Codes.
-There are two types of nodes.
+There are two types of nodes:

     * Nodes that store a character and it's weight (leaf nodes)
     * Nodes that have a left and right subtree and a weight (internal nodes)